dahak-metagenomics/dahak-taco/_sources/walkthrus/readfilt.md.txt

 quality of the sequencer reads before any trimming occurs.

+The file suffix for files whose quality has been assessed by fastqc is specified in the config file, or can be left as the default `_fastqc`.

 Here is the config file for the second step, which is the pre-trim quality assessment.